-If you’ve never read Atlas Shrugged (and yes, I have), Brad DeLong has done you the favor of posting two essential excerpts.
+If you have not read Atlas Shrugged (and yes, I have), Brad DeLong has done you the favor of posting two essential excerpts.
 One is the “money speech” by Francisco Domingo Carlos Andres Sebastián d’Anconia.
 For d’Anconia, the dollar is like a sacrament, which is an outward and visible sign of an inward and spiritual grace.
 But for the profane DeLong, this meant “not that we ought to be on a gold standard, but that we should have a gold coinage—that we should not use credit cards or checks or currency at all.”
 In the name of virtue, d’Anconia would condemn the credit economy.

 The other excerpt is John Galt’s radio address to the world, in which he explains his actions and reveals the nature of the universe.
 The entrepreneur is the life force of every enterprise.
 Their minds are the fountainhead of economic value.
 Those who labor for them are mere muscle, which must be animated by a proprietor’s vision.
 But this aristocracy of talent has been deposed by a conspiracy of envious parasites.
 So, the creative elite has gone on strike.
 When they withdraw their vital energy, the economy shuts down.